History of Methadone

 a large number of opiate users, hence their predominance in

 large cities.
-Private

-practice In
+practice

 general, private services are preferred by clients who are in